marmaromi/supermarket/README.md

 - shopping cart icon disappears on scrolling in phone mode
 - NgRx store not updating correctly - current fix is setTimout to fetch cart after add/update
 - product amount in shopping list not updating after cart update
-- fix location of cart pay button to bottom
--
+- cart list box shadow in phone mode not looking good

 ## things to add
 - add login message